SinLess-Games-LLC/Helix-Ai-IaC/docs/Cluster-description.md

 - **[Flagsmith](https://docs.flagsmith.com/deployment/hosting/kubernetes):** Added to the production namespace for feature flag and remote configuration management.

 ## CI/CD and DevOps

+The Kubernetes cluster is integrated with various CI/CD and DevOps tools to support the development, deployment, and management of the Helix Ai application.
+The following tools and practices are implemented:

 - Utilizes [GitHub Actions](https://docs.github.com/en/actions) and webhooks for continuous integration.
 - Implements [DevSecOps](https://devsecopsdocs.com/) practices throughout the workflow, ensuring security is integrated into development and operations processes.

 ## Security

+The Kubernetes cluster is designed with security in mind, implementing various measures to protect the cluster and its workloads.
+The following security features and practices are implemented:

 - Utilizes [Mozilla SOPS](https://github.com/mozilla/sops) and Age for secrets management.
 - Implements [Cilium](https://docs.cilium.io/en/stable/) for network security within the kube-system namespace.
+- Utilizes [Falco](https://falco.org/docs/) for runtime security monitoring and anomaly detection.
+- Implements [Trivy Operator](https://aquasecurity.github.io/trivy-operator/latest/) for vulnerability scanning of containers.

 ## Observability
 - Uses various monitoring and observability tools such as [Prometheus](https://prometheus.io/docs/introduction/overview/), [Grafana](https://grafana.com/docs/grafana/latest/getting-started/build-first-dashboard/?pg=oss-graf&plcmt=resources), and [Istio](https://istio.io/latest/docs/) for comprehensive visibility into the cluster's health and performance.